jsnkle/Celtic-Lunar-Seasonal-Calendar/README.md

 ## A Natural Lunar-Solar Spiral

+Our relationship to time, in its truest form, is not mechanical.
+It follows the rhythms of the cosmos  The Draíocht Calendar (pronounced DREE-oct) honors these natural patterns, aligning human timekeeping with the actual movements of celestial bodies rather than arbitrary divisions.
+This calendar tracks years by the spring equinox and months by the phases of the moon, creating a system that resonates with both scientific precision and spiritual meaning.

+# Draíocht Calendar

+## A Natural Lunar-Solar Spiral

 The Draíocht Calendar is a time-keeping system that aligns with the actual rhythms of the cosmos rather than arbitrary human divisions.
 This calendar honors both solar and lunar cycles in their natural relationship, with the year defined by the spring equinox and months determined by the phases of the moon.